Tibson-spec/Sample-Superstore-Dataset-Project/README.md

 ## Insights and Recommendations

 1. **Seasonal Promotions**
-   - Insight: Q4 sales peak; Q2 needs discounts to maintain volume.
+   - Insight: Q4 have the highest sales peak; Q2 needs to introduce discounts to maintain sales volume.

 2. **Profit Optimization**
    - Insight: Improve margins on low-profit items by renegotiating or adjusting prices.